Silence2107/Rotochemical-heating-manager/README.md

 ## Input

-In order to setup the EoS, one must fill in the instantiator under include/instantiator.hpp .
-Currently we have no definitive guide on how to construct one, so at best you can replicate the one we provide for APR4 EoS.
-EoS datafile itself must be supplemented by user.
+In order to setup the EoS, one must supply the program with global data under include/instantiator.hpp .
+We provide examples for presupplied APR4 EoS, alongside providing users with [inputfile manual](https://silence2107.github.io/Rotochemical-heating-manager/data_input/what_data_program_need.html).

-UI support is provided via instantiator::instantiate_system() call, but the cook book is yet underway.
-Default instantiator relies on json inputfile being provided.

 ## Compilation